-49 Thatcher, The Path to Power, 435, italics added.
+45. Thatcher, Path to Power, 435 (emphasis added).

-50 364 economists signed a letter saying "There is no basis in economic theory or supporting evidence for the government's belief that by deflating demand they will bring inflation permanently under control."
+46. Three hundred sixty-four economists signed a letter saying, "There is no basis in economic theory or supporting evidence for the government's belief that by deflating demand they will bring inflation permanently under control."
 The 1981 budget, so they said, "will only deepen the depression."
-Quoted in Bartel (2018, chap.
-4).
+Quoted in Bartel, Triumph of Broken Promises, chap.
+3.

-51 Stathis Kalyvas, "Hegemony Breakdown: The Collapse of Nationalization in Britain and France," Politics & Society 22, no. 3 (1994), pp. 316-48.

-52 Note that this account meshes well with how scholars have described this period and process in the United States: "the conservative reaction to the policies of the welfare-defense state in late-twentieth century America suggests that the more trusted way to handle the gap [between aspirations and outcomes] has been not by
+47. Stathis Kalyvas, "Hegemony Breakdown: The Collapse of Nationalization in Britain and France," Politics and Society 22, no. 3 (1994): 316-48.
+Note that this account meshes well with how scholars have described this period and process in the United States: "The conservative reaction to the policies of the welfare-defense state in late-twentieth-century America suggests that the more trusted way to handle

-While the mechanism of shifting expectations was particularly clear in Thatcher's conversion of the Conservative Party, this was not an isolated case: Similar iterations of trial and error-where the shared interpretation that previous economic reforms (usually attempts to reduce inflation and unemployment and increase growth while shielding workforces in legacy industries) had failed was crucial for persuading veto players of the merits of the deindustrialization policies that were in the end adopted-can be seen, for example, in the Labour government's eventual turn to the IMF and austerity in 1976;53 in the tournant de la rigueur of the Mitterrand government between 1981 and 1983;54 and in Presidents' Nixon, Ford, Carter and then Reagan's handling of the energy crisis of the 1970s, covered in more detail below.55 committing more resources, or trying even harder to effectively implement general goals, but by lowering public expectations."
-Yaron Ezrahi, The Descent of Icarus (Cambridge, MA: Harvard University Press, 1990), p.
-254.
+While the mechanism of shifting expectations was particularly clear in Thatcher's conversion of the Conservative Party, this was not an isolated case: Similar iterations of trial and error-where the shared interpretation that previous economic reforms (usually attempts to reduce inflation and unemployment and increase growth while shielding workforces in legacy industries) had failed was crucial for persuading veto players of the merits of the deindustrialization policies that were in the end adopted-can be seen, for example, in the Labour government's eventual turn to the IMF and austerity in 1976; in the tournant de la rigueur of the Mitterrand government between 1981 and 1983; and in the handling of the energy crisis of the 1970s by Presidents Nixon, Ford, Carter, and then Reagan, covered in more detail below.